-- Do not operate the power supply unless it is connected to the converter. - Never allow liquid to spill into the converter. - Do not allow a Microtip to vibrate in air. - Do not allow the vibrating Microtip to contact anything but the sample. - Never place a washer between the converter, probe or horn. - Never apply grease to the mating surfaces or threads of the converter, probe or Microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
-Never attempt to remove the probe by twisting the converter housing or holding it in a vice, as this may damage the electrical connections within the housing.
+• Do not operate the power supply unless it is connected to the converter.

+- Never allow liquid to spill into the converter. - Do not allow a microtip to vibrate in air for more than 10 seconds. - Do not allow the vibrating microtip to contact anything but the sample. - Never place a washer between the probe and the converter. - Never apply grease to the mating surfaces or threads of the converter, probe or microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
+Never attempt to remove the probe by twisting the converter housing, as this may damage the electrical connections within the housing.